TimothyNguyen/TimothyNguyen/README.md

 https://timothynguyen.github.io/TimothyNguyen/

 ### Hi there 👋
-- 🔭 I’m currently a junior at UMass Amherst studying Computer Science and Statistics.
+- 🔭 I’m currently a rising senior at UMass Amherst studying Computer Science and Statistics.
-- 🌱 I’m currently learning a lot of things.
-I'm taking six courses this semester: Information Retrieval, Networking, Scalable Web Systems, Software Entrepreneurship, Data Visualization, and Regression Analysis.
-I'm also looking to improve my skills in web technologies such as React.js, Node.js, Angular.js, etc...
+- 🌱 I’m currently interested working on Scalable Web & Mobile Systems, AI/ML, Recommender Systems, and NLP.
 - 👯 I’m looking to collaborate on new BUILD Projects.
-If you are a non-profit, startup, or organization
+If you are a non-profit, startup, or organization, please reach out to us at https://docs.google.com/forms/d/e/1FAIpQLSdgJleAXlmn_7wjLUz9xUQAyssP5C7L08b1TH5QS57lrk9vVA/viewform.
 - 🤔 I'll be interning at Dell Technologies for Summer 2021 & MathWorks for Fall 2021.
 - 💬 Ask me about anything!
 - 📫 How to reach me: https://www.linkedin.com/in/timothy-nguyen-414525144/
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I use to play a lotta guitar and wrote some music.
+- ⚡ Fun fact: I write music for fun.

 <!--